farscape-project/amrex-sycl/README.md

 Rod Burns ([@rodburns](https://github.com/rodburns)),
-and the Codeplay developer team ([@codeplaysoftware](https://github.com/codeplaysoftware)) for helping to identify an issue with slow floating-point atomics on GPUs, and for developing the Nvidia and AMD support plugins for DPC++;
+and the Codeplay developer team ([@codeplaysoftware](https://github.com/codeplaysoftware)) for helping to identify an issue with slow FP atomics on GPUs, and for developing the Nvidia and AMD support plugins for DPC++;
 - Aksel Alpay ([@illuhad](https://github.com/illuhad)),
 and the Open SYCL developer team ([@opensycl](https://github.com/opensycl))